Make-School-Courses/ARCHIVE-MOB-7-Build-Your-Own-iOS-Library/Library-Project/Readme.md

     - Make custom button with features that are not present in UIButton
 - Loading animation
     - Think of any creative effect for a loading animation.
-        - Bonus make the effect configuable.
+        - Bonus make the effect configurable.
 For example rather than three bouncing circles, configure the number of circles, the size and color of the circles, the speed etc.
 - Counter (has +, -, and a number)
     - This would be an element that lets a user input a number easily.
 Could be used for selecting